Why Pearson Orthodontics?

 Can I schedule all of my child’s appointments after school?

 Unfortunately, we cannot schedule all appointments for students during after-school hours.
-However, because most appointments are scheduled 5 to 10 weeks apart, your child should miss minimal school time during orthodontic treatment.
+However, because most appointments are scheduled 5 to 10 weeks apart, your child should miss minimal school time during treatment.
 Our staff will make every effort to meet your scheduling needs.

 Can I drop my child off for an appointment?